Nova Rockafeller: Early life

-Rockafeller was born in Edmonton, but raised in Jamaica; spending a quarter of the year there from age 3 to 9 years old and living there full-time from age 9 to 14 after her family started a water sports business.
+Rockafeller was born in Edmonton, and raised in Jamaica; living there from the ages of 9 to 14 after her family started a water sports business.
 She also briefly lived in Toronto and New York City.
 As a teen, she dropped out of high school and began rapping during a difficult period of her life split between sleeping at the Edmonton Youth Emergency Shelter and living in a series of group homes.
-She was inspired to start rapping and exploring the online battle rap forums by her then boyfriend.
+She was inspired to start rapping after exploring the online battle rap forums by her then boyfriend.

-Music career
+Career

 Rockafeller grew up surrounded by music as her father and her brother, Terry Paholek, were heavily involved with the Edmonton music scene and had their own home studio.
 She began rapping at the age of 15 when she was living in a group home.
 The moniker 'Nova Rockafeller' was given to her one night during a party with other rappers, who decided she needed a new name.

 In 2011, Rockafeller released her debut album Insufficient Funds, which chronicled six months of her life.
 In 2012, Rockafeller had her song 'call me (BAT MAN) 347-574-7192' posted on the front of The Pirate Bay during its period as 'The Promo Bay'; the song was available as a free download.

 Mercury Records took notice of her, so Rockafeller moved to New York and signed with them.
 The label would later become Island Records, and, in turn Def Jam.
 Her relationship with Def Jam ended when the company dropped her without warning after three and a half years.
 She found out when her landlord said that the company would no longer pay her rent.
 Prior to the label dropping her, Rockafeller had been working on an album named Accidentally Gangster, which was cancelled.

 In 2015, during her time with Def Jam, Rockafeller began to break out into the mainstream with her single "Made in Gold", which reached the Top 20 on Sirius Top Hits.
 The single was featured in teen comedy film The Duff.
 Her music has also been featured on Siesta Keys, Dancing with the Stars, and Bad Girls Club.
 That year, she toured with Set it Off and All Time Low, as well as performed at SXSW, Riot Fest, and the Gathering of the Juggalos.
 Since her appearance at the Gathering, Rockafeller has been associated with the Insane Clown Posse and the Juggalo movement.
 She also performed at Violent J's first solo charity tour with Lil Eazy-E.

 In 2021, Rockafeller released "Hey You", her first solo single in over 2 years to tease her newest album Scared of Heights.
-The video received over 250 thousand views within a single day.
+The video received over 250,000 views within a single day.

 Side projects

-In 2012, Rockafeller launched her line of jewelry 'Toys on Chains'.
+In 2012, Rockafeller launched her line of jewellery 'Toys on Chains'.